Christina Tripodi Mitchell, PsyD, ABSNP, PMH-C

 Dr. Tripodi received her B.A. in psychology from The George Washington University.
 She received her M.S. and Psy.D. in school psychology from St. John’s University, where she also completed a concentration in clinical intervention and therapy.
 At St. John’s, Dr. Tripodi was awarded a University Doctoral Research Fellowship to conduct research into infant memory at The Infancy Research Project.
 Dr. Tripodi is an active member of the American Psychological Association, The National Association of School Psychologists, The Association for Childhood Education International, The International Dyslexia Association, The NGO Committee on Mental Health at The United Nations, The Health and Care Professions Council in the United Kingdom, and is licensed with the National Register of Health Service Psychologists.

-Dr. Tripodi is also a Clinical Professor of Psychology at The George Washington University.
+Dr. Tripodi is an appointed Medical Staff Provider at Virginia Hospital Center (VHC) and is also an Associate Clinical Professor of Psychology at The George Washington University in Washington, DC.

 Laura Frazee, PhD